Can I Form An Addiction To Viagra?

 People who form dependence and addiction to the drug may begin to associate Viagra with pleasure and relief from unaddressed psychological factors that cause impotence.

+In cases of recreational use, psychological addiction may develop when the medication is used habitually to get high during sexual activity.
 When abused in this way, especially in cases when the medication is mixed with other illegal drugs, strong addiction to taking the drug to enhance the sexual experience may occur.

 Men who abuse Viagra habitually may develop chemical tolerance to the drug and require large doses to achieve the same effects.
 Taking high doses of Viagra may lead to higher risks of experiencing adverse effects from the drug.

-Getting Treatment For Viagra Addiction
+Treatment Options For Viagra Addiction

 This page does not provide medical advice.
 See more